-Anne Hege Simonsen, Associate Professor at the Department of Journalism and Media Studies, OsloMet.
-Simonesen is a social anthropolgist and a former journalist and editor and holds a PHD in visual studies.
+Anne Hege Simonsen, is Head of Department of Journalism and Media Studies at OsloMet.
+Simonsen is a social anthropolgist and a former journalist and editor and holds a PHD in visual studies.
 She is author and co-author of several academic and non-fiction books.
 Her fields of interest are migration, transnationalism, minorities, walls/border, photography, foreign reporting and journalism education.

 Atta Ansari investigative journalist and documentary director.
 Based in Oslo, working for Norwegian Broadcasting Corporation (NRK).
 He has worked and travelled widely in numbers of Muslim countries.
 He has covered both national and international issues for NRK since 1989.
 His latest TV documentaries include “My son the foreign Warrior” and “Prison of ISIS”.
 Ansari has many years of experience from news work as well.
 And he has been a contributor in the ongoing debate on how to practice enlightening and engaging journalism on minority problems.